-I grew up in Los Angeles, in a beautifully decrepit old house in the foothills.
-I got my MFA from New York University, and spent some quality time in that city.
-I’m now based in Portland, Oregon which is very much my home.
+I grew up in Los Angeles, in a decrepit old house in the foothills.
+I started programming when I was ten years old and my fascination with stories started even before then.
+I got my MFA from New York University, and now call Portland, Oregon my home.
 Professionally, I've been in the software business for over twenty years with a focus on startup and high-growth roles.

 I joined New Relic to help lead the technical platform and engineering organization through a period of near-exponential growth.
 My work was central to the evolution of New Relic’s architecture and multi-regional infrastructure, SRE practice, and organizational strategy and culture.

 A core focus in this role was balancing innovation with the need for consistency and stability while rapidly scaling from a handful of scrappy engineers to 70+ teams, and growing from 10 hard-sharded Java servers to a dynamic async architecture running on thousands of hosts and handling millions of messages per second.

 As the third employee at NYC startup Temboo, I was intrigued by the challenge of solving two problems: democratizing software development and allowing hard-to-update IoT devices to connect flexibly with rapidly evolving cloud APIs.